The Birds and the D’s

 Most annoying is the sanctimony and smugness of many “Christians” who are fortunate enough to be born cleanly heterosexual, who have never had to walk a solitary inch in the shoes of those who are struggling.
 They are quick to ridicule the notion that one can feel like the opposite gender while not actually being the opposite gender.
 But they remain oblivious to the corollary truth: that a non-conflicted heterosexual person cannot have the foggiest clue as to what it’s like to live with gender dysphoria – or to be attracted to the same sex, for that matter.

-That's a segue to a very large elephant in the gender dysphoria room, one that religious conservatives in particular would prefer to ignore: the vast majority of gender dysphoric youth who settle, after appropriate support, into the gender identity congruent with their sex are homosexual.
+That’s a segue to a very large elephant in the gender dysphoria room, one that religious conservatives in particular would prefer to ignore: most gender dysphoric youth settle, after appropriate support, into the gender identity congruent with their sex – and the majority are homosexual.
 And the alarming truth, as sex researcher Dr. Debra Soh has pointed out, is that some parents would rather have a same-sex oriented child transition to the opposite sex and live as a heterosexual than countenance their son or daughter as gay.
 It’s a repugnant form of conversion therapy, and what is most disturbing, as Dr. Soh puts it, “is that these parents will be lauded as open-minded and ‘on the right side of history’, when in actuality, they are homophobic.”

 The fact that genuine gender dysphoria is rare matters not at all – whether it’s one in ten or one in a million makes not a smidgen of difference as to how afflicted people should be treated.
 Jesus said, “Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did it for me.”
 I’m no theologian, but I would say to all the Christians waving their Bibles about in fits of moral outrage: that book is riddled from start to finish with the overarching admonition to “love the Lord your God, and your neighbour as yourself.”